(GUIDE) How To Cook Beans In Pressure Cooker?

 5. Lentils: Approximately 10 minutes under pressure (no soaking required).

-Related: (GUIDE) How To Make Stew In Pressure Cooker?
+Related: (GUIDE) How To Cook Pork Loin In Pressure Cooker?

 It’s important to note that these times are general guidelines and may vary.
 Older beans or those that have been stored for a long time may require slightly longer cooking times.
 It’s always a good idea to check the beans for tenderness before finishing the cooking process.